Go ahead and get some external controllers for your Nintendo Switch Lite

 Whether you are playing some Super Smash Bros.
 Ultimate, The Legend of Zelda: Breath of the Wild, or third-party games like Diablo 3: Eternal Collection, everything just feels better to play with a Pro Controller.

-First off, coming as someone who has spent hours playing games with the original Switch Joy-Cons as well as the Pro Controller, the Pro Controller just feels a lot better to hold than Joy-Cons while attached to the system.
-The Pro Controller is more ergonomic, and will not cause your hands to cramp up after extended gaming sessions.
+First off, coming as someone who has spent hours playing games with the original Switch Joy-Cons and the Pro Controller, the Pro Controller just feels a lot better to hold than Joy-Cons while attached to the system.
+The Pro Controller is more ergonomic and will not cause your hands to cramp up after extended gaming sessions.
 It also feels similar to other console controllers like the Xbox One S and DualShock 4 controllers, so it has that "pro" feeling.

 The Pro Controller also has all of the features built-in, like HD Rumble, motion controls, and amiibo functionality.
 The battery life is pretty good at around 40 hours, and it's wireless, giving you freedom from cables.